phetsims/number-play/doc/model.md

 ### Counting

-The 'Counting' game builds on the **Ten**, **Twenty**, and **Compare** screens by using a simpler version of the "play areas" from those screens.
-Just like on those screens, the play areas display the objects in a variety of representations, and allow the user to move the objects around.
+The 'Counting' game builds on the **Ten**, **Twenty**, and **Compare** screens by using a simpler version of the "counting areas" from those screens.
+Just like on those screens, the counting areas display the objects in a variety of representations, and allow the user to move the objects around.
 The game also uses the 'Ten Frame' representation from the **Ten** and **Twenty** screens.
-Both levels show a representation of a number by alternating between objects in a play area and a ten frame.
+Both levels show a representation of a number by alternating between objects in a counting area and a ten frame.

-In Level 1, objects in the play area are shown in the "ungrouped" state, where they do not have card backgrounds and cannot be combined with other objects.
+In Level 1, objects in the counting area are shown in the "ungrouped" state, where they do not have card backgrounds and cannot be combined with other objects.

 In Level 2, the objects are shown in the "grouped" state.
 The size of each group is randomly chosen from the divisors